Ringdroid: Fork and Continued Development

+The fork is hosted on GitHub:

+The maintained fork is also distributed through official application repositories:

+The fork remains licensed under the Apache 2.0 License in accordance with the original project.

 Reception

 Reception has been very favorable.
 As of February 2014, the Google Play Store lists the Ringdroid as being installed on 10,000,000–50,000,000 devices, with an average rating of 4.5/5 from over 190,000 reviews.
 It received 4.5/5 score in a review from AndroidTapp,. and "App of the day" from Pocket Lint, describing it as "Simple, effective, very smooth and fun."
 Several publications described it as a "Must Have".